FederatedAI/KubeFATE/docs/Deploy_FATE_Cluster_with_Admin_Role_in_Certain_Namespace.md

 There will be some limits when user only has admin privilege in certain namespace:

-1. Some commands of KubeFATE won't work:
+1. Some commands of KubeFATE won't work smoothly:
-   - `kubefate namespace ls`
+   - `kubefate namespace ls`(cannot get namespaces)
-   - `kubefate cluster describe`
+   - `kubefate cluster describe`(cannot get node ip)
 2. PodSecurityPolicy can not be enabled.